unixwzrd/unixwzrd.github.io/html/about.md

 - **Develop AI-based tools** to enhance fairness in high-conflict custody cases.

 ## Why It Matters
-Parental alienation is **a serious form of psychological harm** that often goes unnoticed until it’s too late.
+Parental alienation is **a serious form of psychological harm** that often goes unnoticed until it's too late.
 Our AI-driven approach aims to provide **early warning signals** and **objective analysis** to prevent unnecessary family estrangement.

 ## Founder & Expertise
 Distributed Thinking Systems was founded by [Michael Sullivan](/about/resume), an expert in **AI-driven analytics, distributed computing, and legal technology**, with over 30 years of experience in computing and distributed systems.